 - Physician groups

 Leemore Dafny is a tenured economist at the Harvard Business School, where she holds the position of MBA Class of 1960 Professor of Business Administration.
 She is also a Member of the Faculty of the John F. Kennedy School of Government.
 Prior to joining Harvard, she was Professor of Strategy, the Herman Smith Research Professor in Hospital and Health Services, and the Director of Health Enterprise Management at Northwestern University’s Kellogg School of Management.
-Dr. Dafny is a Research Associate of the National Bureau of Economic Research, a Faculty Fellow at Northwestern’s Institute for Policy Research, and a Board member of the American Society of Health Economists and the Health Care Cost Institute, and a member of the Panel of Health Advisers to the Congressional Budget Office.
+Dr. Dafny is a Research Associate of the National Bureau of Economic Research, a Board member of the American Society of Health Economists and the Health Care Cost Institute, and a member of the Panel of Health Advisers to the Congressional Budget Office.